 Now that feels more like it.
 Episode 3 returned to what Downton Abbey does best, lavish house parties with various aristocrats all having some angle to play and some goal to achieve.
-And while the preparations for this particular party were not as explored as fully as they have been in the past, it was nice to see things get back to a more normal speed.
-Until, perhaps, the vilest act that has ever been committed on Downton’s grounds happened.
+And while the preparations for this particular party were not as explored as fully as they have in the past it was nice to see things get back to a more normal speed.
+Until, perhaps, the vilest act that has ever commited on Downton’s grounds happened.

 Even as Mary rode on horseback with Gilliam’s company, discussing all matters of things including love and business, Branson unfortunately did not have as much fun.
 While Branson needed a refresher of proper etiquette and was tasked with entertaining a duchess who knew a far different side of the town in which Branson grew up in, he was constantly reminded of how much he did not belong in this world.
 This opened up an opportunity for Edna to become a supportive figure with Branson – in hopes igniting some passion in him for her as she has for him.
 But it did not take long for Edna to seize her opportunity after it seemed as though she may or may not have spiked one of Branson’s drinks at the end of the episode.